zekaouinoureddine/SQL-Chinnok-Database/README.md

        customers.lastname_customer,
        b.country,
        b.max_som
-FROM Customers,
-(SELECT a.country as country,
+FROM Customers, (SELECT a.country AS country,
-        max(a.som) as max_som
+                        max(a.som) AS max_som
- FROM (SELECT Invoice.CustomerId as id_cst,
+                 FROM (SELECT Invoice.CustomerId AS id_cst,
-              Invoice.BillingCountry as Country,
+                              Invoice.BillingCountry AS Country,
-              SUM(Invoice.Total) as som
+                              SUM(Invoice.Total) AS som
                        FROM Invoice
                        JOIN Customer
                        ON Invoice.BillingCountry = Customer.Country AND Invoice.CustomerId = Customer.CustomerId
                        GROUP BY 1,2
-       ORDER BY 2 ) as a
+                       ORDER BY 2 ) AS a
                  GROUP BY 1
-ORDER BY 2 ) as b
+                 ORDER BY 2 ) AS b
 JOIN c
 ON c.country = b.country AND c.som = b.max_som
 WHERE Customers.cust_id = c.id_cst